briansimpo/djangospice-framework/README.md

 ## Basic Usage

-Once installed, djangospice_framework components can be imported by Django applications and modules.
+Once installed, djangospice-framework components can be imported by Django applications and modules.

 For example, using the common model infrastructure: